Allano256/restaurant_app/README.md

 ![restaurant_app](booking/static/booking/images/loginTest.png)

-<li>The site wass tested to ensure interaction with the user by always displaying a message to the user to indicate what part of the process they are at.</li>
+<li>The site was tested to ensure interaction with the user by always displaying a message to the user to indicate what part of the process they are at.</li>

 ![restaurant_app](booking/static/booking/images/login_message.png)

 ![restaurant_app](booking/static/booking/images/message2.png)

-<li>The application setup to ensure that when a customer comes to edit their reservation, a prefilled form exists for updating.</li>
+<li>The application was setup to ensure that when a customer comes to edit their reservation, a prefilled form exists for updating.</li>

 ![restaurant_app](booking/static/booking/images/edit.png)